zooxo/desk42/README.md

-# DESK42 - Spreadsheet, Text, Graphics and Games for the DM42
+# DESK42 - Spreadsheet, Text, Graphics, Games and More for the DM42

 # ...
 COMING SOON ...